Redlands’ Community Information Hub aka the Redlands Visitor Center

 5. Gateway for New Residents

-Aspiring residents and newcomers use it to tap into relocation packets, orientation services, and get a grounded introduction to local life and culture .
+Aspiring residents and newcomers use it to tap into relocation & new resident packets, orientation services, and get a grounded introduction to local life and culture .

 6. A Community Magnet